-Dr. Elsa Maria Raskin, MD is a plastic surgeon in Greenwich, CT specializing in plastic surgery.
+Dr. Elsa Maria Raskin, MD is a pediatric plastic surgeon in Greenwich, CT specializing in pediatric plastic and reconstructive surgery and plastic surgery.
+She graduated from University of Geneva Faculty of Medicine.
 Dr. Elsa Maria Raskin, MD is affiliated with Yale New Haven Health.

 Blepharoplasty